 A felony is considered the most serious criminal offense in California.
 It often entails severe penalties, such as:

-• Prison time
+- Prison time

-• Loss of voting rights
+- Loss of voting rights

-• 3-5 years of probation
+- 3-5 years of probation

-• 2-6 years in state prison
+- 2-6 years in state prison

-• The inability to own a firearm
+- The inability to own a firearm

-• The inability to travel outside the U.S.
+- The inability to travel outside the U.S.

-• Difficulties obtaining employment or housing due to your permanent record
+- Difficulties obtaining employment or housing due to your permanent record

-When Is Domestic Violence a Felony?
+When Does Domestic Violence Become a Felony in California?

 There are various reasons why a domestic violence offense could result in a felony conviction, including:

-• The offense involved child abuse.
-Child abuse is a form of domestic violence in California.
+- Child Abuse: Child abuse is a form of domestic violence in California.
 As a “three strike” offense, a third offense of child abuse can result in 25 years to life in prison.
 However, any conviction of child abuse that involves major injury (regardless of prior offenses) can result in life in prison.

-• The offense caused bodily harm.
-If the offense resulted in corporal injury or harm to the alleged victim, the defendant may face felony charges (such as if the person was choked or strangled).
+- Bodily Harm: If the offense resulted in corporal injury or harm to the alleged victim, the defendant may face felony charges (such as if the person was choked or strangled).

 Domestic violence laws can be confusing and daunting.
 Rest assured that there are ways to beat domestic violence charges.
 Whether the allegations against you are unfounded or skewed facts were used to discredit your voice, there are various legal defense strategies that can give you the justice you rightfully deserve.

 It’s essential to consult with a trusted criminal defense attorney who can help determine which legal strategy will be most effective for your case.
-Common legal defenses against domestic violence include:

-• The act was unintentionally committed.
-Sometimes, a domestic violence offense isn’t the result of an attack, but an accident.
+- Lack of Evidence or Unintentional Actions: Sometimes, a domestic violence offense isn’t the result of an attack, but an accident.
 An alleged victim who falls and hits their head during a heated argument cannot lawfully fault the defendant for their injury.
 However, this can be a tricky strategy to execute, as domestic abuse isn’t limited to physical injury.
 It’s vital to have an experienced attorney on your side who can help assemble and organize sufficient evidence.

-• Law enforcement acted unlawfully.
-Mistakes are part of human nature.
+- Unlawful Police Actions: Mistakes are part of human nature.
 In some instances, an officer can make an unlawful arrest based on personal biases or lack of information.
 Your attorney can help review police records to ensure that the court proceedings are just and fair.

-• The act was in self-defense.
-Maybe your partner initiated the violence and things got out of hand.
+- Self-Defense: Maybe your partner initiated the violence and things got out of hand.
 Maybe the alleged violence you committed was proportionate to your partner’s initial attack.
 Sadly, gender can play a role in unfair biases and falsehoods.
 In this instance, a skilled criminal defense lawyer can help obtain and present evidence that may shed a light on potential discrimination.

-• The alleged victim has ulterior motives.
-In some cases, the complainant may make false allegations to obtain revenge or fulfill another motive.
+- False Allegations: In some cases, the complainant may make false allegations to obtain revenge or fulfill another motive.
 Your lawyer can help you build and strengthen your case with appropriate evidence of this if needed.

 Our hardworking team at Lias Law Firm understands how intimidating it can be to face criminal charges.
 From prison time to fines to loss of your civil liberties, criminal cases can result in life-altering consequences.
 This is why it’s critical to secure the support of a trusted criminal defense attorney.